 Overall, it’s hard to say that there is a clear winner, as everyone’s needs are different when it comes to selecting a phone plan.
 There are plenty of other telcos around that also offer prepaid and postpaid plans – so while we’ve provided you with a snapshot of how Telstra and Woolworths compare, you should still have a look and compare plans from other providers, to ensure you’re signing up for a plan that is right for your needs.

-- Data: It depends on what your data needs are: if you’re happy with a data inclusion around the 1GB to 10GB mark, Woolworths has more affordable plans with this inclusion, and overall, Woolies offers reasonable data for money.
+- Data: It depends on what your data needs are: if you’re happy with a data inclusion under the 20GB mark, Woolworths has more affordable plans with this inclusion, and overall, Woolies offers reasonable data for your money.
 If you want the big chunks of data so you can stream HD videos to your heart’s content, Telstra has much more data on offer — up to 150GB per month.
 Not only that, but Telstra has no excess data charges on postpaid plans, so you can keep using your data at the capped speed of 1.5Mbps.

 - Phones: Telstra does have the bigger range, but Woolworths Mobile still has some of the most popular devices around from Samsung and OPPO.
-Woolies also stocks some of the more affordable devices on the market, while Telstra has many of the premium devices, including iPhones, as well as the only 5G-compatible phones currently available in Australia.
+Woolies also stocks some of the more affordable devices on the market, while Telstra has many of the premium devices, including iPhones, as well as 5G-compatible phones.

 While Telstra or Woolworths Mobile might sound like the right telco for you, it’s still worth having a look around at other providers and comparing phone plans before you sign up.
 Both telcos have strong points, but choosing the right plan really depends on what your needs are: compare what’s available, and hopefully you’ll find the right phone plan for you.